Lee Bay, North Devon.

 The picturesque village, which enjoys a maritime climate, is situated in a deep combe, heavily wooded in places.
 It is very easy to imagine how a small community would have evolved and flourished in such a natural sheltered haven, gleaning a living from the land and sea.
 Lee is often referred to locally as “Fuchsia Valley” during the flowering season, many of the village hedgerows are ablaze with the scarlet flowers.

 Lee and Lincombe supports some one hundred and ten properties of varied construction, ranging from traditional thatched cottages to others of more modern construction.
-One could safely say that the hub of the village is centered around St Matthews Church, Built in 1835 Opposite the church stands the Village Hall and Pixie Meadow, the sighting of many a Village Fete in bygone years and present times.
+One could safely say that the hub of Lee village is centered around St Matthews Church, Built in 1835.
+Adjoining the Church is ‘The Old Schoolroom’ now a Craft Gallery.
+Opposite the church stands the Village Hall and Pixie Meadow, the sighting of many a Village Fete in bygone years and present times.

 Walking in the direction of the sea will be found the the Grampus, our one and only local public house which is well worth a visit, no more so than on a hot summers day.
 Continuing on the narrow path that run alongside the Grampus and over a small bridge, the path continues through a meadow and eventually arrives at the bay.

 The small rocky cove, with its imposing coastline on either side, is regarded by some. as the jewel in the crown of Lee.
 It is a refreshing change to find such a spot, that has, as yet, remained untouched by the hand of time.
 At low water even in the height of the summer it remains a tranquil spot with its many rock pools and small sandy beach.